 However, you need an open mind to work with your brand.
 Moreover, you can’t take what you have and consider it the final brand presentation.
 Strategizing calls for a willingness to make significant changes or minor adjustments – depending on what you find out.

 What’s the point of the exercise?
-Isn’t it enough to just throw open your doors, stock the shelves, and run ads?
+Isn’t it enough to just setup your website, throw open the doors, stock the shelves, and run ads?
 The answer is no. Shoppers want to build relationships with the companies they do business with.
-Good brands understand this need to belong to something bigger.
+Great brands understand this need to belong to something bigger.

-Your brand is what connects the company with the consumer on a gut level.
+A brand is what connects your company with the consumer on a personal level.
 It’s what makes the shopper feel good about buying your products.
 In fact, the brand makes a promise that separates you from the closest competitor who’s also selling what you offer.

 A winning strategy for branding explains what moves you.
 Granted, you want to make money; we all do.
 However, what persuaded you to sell the product or service you offer?
 What makes you better than the competition?
 In short, what drives you?

 Defining this aspect of your brand calls for a vision statement.
 Next, determine your mission.
 These become guiding principles that affect everything you do.
-They present your approach to quality assurance as well as your commitment to customer service.
+They present your approach to quality assurance and your commitment to customer service.
 In fact, they might even explain why you sell green versus yellow widgets.

 If it has nothing to do with your brand development strategy, don’t add it.
 The same goes for political statements and personal information.
 Unless a picture, blog post, or meme elevates your brand or aligns with your value proposition, it doesn’t belong on your Twitter feed, website, or Facebook page.